 When we published the original version of this article, there weren’t many podcasts specifically created by physical therapists for physical therapists.
-But plenty have emerged in the last year or two, so we thought it was time to tune up this post!
+But plenty have emerged in the last few years, so we thought it was time to tune up this post!

 Because there are so many more options now, it was difficult for us to pick our top ten.
 We tried to select ones that are relevant to a broad audience of listeners.
 But, we also curated several lists of category-specific podcasts, which you’ll find at the end of this post.

-Without further ado, and in no particular order, here are the top 10 podcasts for physical therapists in 2018:
+Without further ado, and in no particular order, here are the top 10 physical therapy and physiotherapy podcasts in 2021:

 Hosted by Tim Flynn, PT, DPT, and Jeff Moore, PT, DPT, Pain Reframed Podcast covers the extremely relevant topic of pain management and how we, as healthcare professionals, can minimize patient suffering.
 Airing every Thursday, this podcast is sponsored by International Spine and Pain Institute and Evidence in Motion.
 Whether or not you’re in clinical practice, this information is highly relevant.